-Brighde was interviewed by the popular podcast ‘Join us in France’ where Annie talked to her about being as vegan traveler in France.
+Brighde was interviewed by the popular podcast ‘Join us in France’ where Annie talked to her about being a vegan traveler in France.
 Spoiler alert, it’s better than most people might expect!
 I feel really passionate about France and also vegan travel in France which is one of the main reasons we run trips to France as often as we can.
-My love of France led me to discovering the Join Us in France podcast and I asked the host Annie Sargent if I could share my thoughts about traveling as a vegan.
+My love of France led me to discover the Join Us in France podcast and I asked the host Annie Sargent if I could share my thoughts about traveling as a vegan.
 She decided to interview me for the podcast!
-Thank you Annie!
+Thank you, Annie!

 My France travels as a vegetarian and then vegan

 As a child

 I have been lucky enough to spend so much time in France over the years as a vegetarian and a vegan.
 My love affair with France started young.
 I think it started because of my mum.
 My mum always liked learning languages and at that time she was proficient in French and Italian (she has since learned Portuguese and she is currently learning challenging Russian in her 70s!)

 France was the first foreign country I visited.
 It was a day trip on the cross-channel ferry to Dunkirk when I was about 10 years old or so.
 I started learning French in high school and I really enjoyed it, and it became one of my stronger subjects.